instructure/academic_benchmarks/TESTPLAN.md

     1. `auth_tree.root` looks like the correct Authority object
     1. `auth_tree.children.first` looks like a sane level 2
     standard (it has a high-up sounding title/description)
     1. A leaf node looks like a sane bottom-level standard

+### Retrieve a tree of standards belonging to a Document

+1. Request the tree.
+You can pass either a Document object or guid to the `document_tree` method and it will find the corresponding Document object.
+Note that this may take some time depending on how many standards are in the tree.

+    ```
+    doc_tree = ab_handle.standards.document_tree(document)
+    ```

+    Observe that doc_tree is a data structure that has a Document object at the top, with children that have children that have children, etc.  Here is a suggestion on how to do it.
+    All of these statements should evaluate to true:

+    ```
+    doc_tree.class == AcademicBenchmarks::Standards::StandardsTree
+    doc_tree.root.class == AcademicBenchmarks::Standards::Document
+    doc_tree.root.guid == <the document guid that you passed in>
+    doc_tree.children.count > 0
+    doc_tree.children.first.class == AcademicBenchmarks::Standards::Standard
+    doc_tree.children.first.children.count > 0
+    ```

+    Additionally:

+    1. `doc_tree.root` looks like the correct Document object
+    1. `doc_tree.children.first` looks like a sane level 2
+    standard (it has a high-up sounding title/description)
+    1. A leaf node looks like a sane bottom-level standard